gleich/optic.docs/docs/intro.md

 slug: '/'
 ---

-# What is kiwi?
+# What is optic?

-⚠️ kiwi's documentation is **not** done ⚠️
+⚠️ optic's documentation is **not** done ⚠️

-Kiwi is a tool to help you write your schoolwork (e.g. worksheets, essays, lab reports, etc) as code using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) or markdown.
+Optic is a tool to help you write your schoolwork (e.g. worksheets, essays, lab reports, etc) as code using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) or markdown.
 With several [automation features](#introduction-to-the-automation) and a powerful [template system](tutorial/templates.md) it removes a lot of the pain points you would encounter if you tried to do it all manually.
 It's primarily controlled from the command line but editor extensions and a desktop app are planned for the future.
-Read more to see how kiwi could benefit you!
+Read more to see how optic could benefit you!
 Here are some core features:

 - Creating documents
 - Organizing documents